How to Set Up KVM and Dual 6MP Display Partitioning on the Barco MDNC-12130 (Nio Fusion 12MP)

 Overview of the Setup

-• Two workstations connected to one display
+Dual Workstations Two independent systems connected to one display.

 Step 1: Connect Video and USB (KVM Wiring)

-Video connections:
+Video connections

 • PC1 → DP IN 1 on the monitor